Skip to main content

 His scholarship looks at the intersection of ecological planting design and aesthetics and use of native plants in various contexts.
 Native plants are often viewed as messy and undesirable in human-dominated landscapes.
 Davis’ research seeks to develop design strategies to overcome negative perceptions and introduce individual native species with greater cultural appeal.
 He is currently testing unique native mixes of perennial grasses and forbs for use in urban green infrastructure projects and more rural sites.
 His work includes extensive teaching and research in the area of healing gardens and use of gardens and green spaces as part of health care settings.

-When not teaching in the CED, Davis can be found tending his own experimental garden and small farm, playing with his four kids, or standing at easel painting the landscape.
+When not teaching in the CED, Davis can be found tending his own experimental garden and small farm, spending time with family, or standing at an easel painting the landscape.

 2014.
 Marcus, Clare.
 C. and Sachs, N. Therapeutic Landscapes: An Evidence Based Approach to designing Healing Gardens and Restorative Outdoor Spaces.
 222-223.
 John Wiley and Sons, Inc. Hoboken, NJ.